jwong65/Turn-Based/README.md

 ## Canvas based platforming game
 This project uses the experience with the canvas in my other project.
 That project can be found here and the resources are listed [here](https://github.com/jwong65/WebGame). <br />

-### Following information is also in previous project
+### Some of the following information can be found in my previous project, but is expanded upon.
 ## Learning to use a canvas to test out the spritesheet.
 Other functions used include [drawImage](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage) and [requestAnimationFrame()](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).<br/>Following tutorial that was written by Martin Himmel on [Animating Sprite Sheets with JavaScript](https://dev.to/martyhimmel/animating-sprite-sheets-with-javascript-ag3) and [Moving a Sprite Sheet Character](https://dev.to/martyhimmel/moving-a-sprite-sheet-character-with-javascript-3adg). <br />
 Following the tutorial that was made by Chris Courses, [here](https://chriscourses.com/courses/).